Academic Credentials

 • Noise and vibration data analysis

-Prior to joining Exponent, Dr. Marcu led the noise and vibration work at Kenworth trucks.
-This followed 9 years at Caterpillar where he led the ride simulator laboratory and conducted research on human vibration, semiactive seat and cabin suspensions using a human-rated, 6 degree of freedom shake table.
-He also investigated incidents related to reported operator actions.
+Before joining Exponent, Dr. Marcu led Kenworth Trucks' noise and vibration work.
+This followed 9 years at Caterpillar where he led the ride simulator laboratory and conducted research on human vibration, semiactive seat and cabin suspensions using a human-rated, 6-degree-of-freedom shake table.

-Dr. Marcu has a background in mechanical engineering consistently straddling the divide between theory and application.
-During his doctoral work at Virginia Tech he developed a dynamic model of a semitruck from first principles which he used to develop a control algorithm for a semiactive cab suspension.
-Once the model was complete, he modified a semi truck, installed a new cab suspension system, implemented the real-time controller and conducted all the lab and field tuning of the system.
-His dissertation work culminated in delivery of a working prototype truck with a novel, working semiactive cab suspension.
+Dr. Marcu's mechanical engineering experience has consistently straddled the divide between theory and hands-on application.
+This started during his doctoral work at Virginia Tech, where he developed a dynamic model of a semitruck from first principles which he used to design a semiactive cab suspension and its control algorithm.
+He then modified a semi truck, installed the new cab suspension, implemented the real-time controller, and conducted all the lab and field tuning of the system.
+His dissertation work culminated in the delivery of a truck with a working prototype of a novel, semiactive cab suspension.

 While completing the Ph.D. work, Dr. Marcu built up a machine shop and developed the IT infrastructure in the research lab.
 He also performed maintenance on the facility's IT and lab equipment.